sebapersson/PEtab.jl/docs/src/Boehm.md

 ## Computing the cost, gradient and hessian

-The `PEtabODEProblem` contains everything needed to set up an optimization problem with most available optimizers.
-The main fields are:
+The `PEtabODEProblem` includes all the necessary information to set up an optimization problem using most available optimizers.
+Its main fields are:

-1. `petabODEProblem.computeCost` - Given a parameter vector θ it computes the cost (objective function).
+1. `petabODEProblem.computeCost` - This field computes the cost (i.e., the objective function) for a given parameter vector `θ`.
-2. `petabODEProblem.computeGradient!`- Given a parameter vector θ it computes the gradient with the chosen method.
+2. `petabODEProblem.computeGradient!` - This field computes the gradient of the cost with respect to `θ` using the chosen method.
-3. `petabODEProblem.computeHessian!`- Given a parameter vector θ it computes the hessian with the chosen method.
+3. `petabODEProblem.computeHessian!` - This field computes the Hessian of the cost with respect to `θ` using the chosen method.
-4. `petabODEProblem.lowerBounds` - A vector with the lower bounds for the parameters as specified by the PEtab parameters file.
+4. `petabODEProblem.lowerBounds` - This field is a vector containing the lower bounds for the parameters, as specified in the PEtab parameters file.
-5. `petabODEProblem.upperBounds` - A vector with the upper bounds for the parameters as specified by the PEtab parameters file.
+5. `petabODEProblem.upperBounds` - This field is a vector containing the upper bounds for the parameters, as specified in the PEtab parameters file.
-6. `petabODEProblem.θ_estNames` - A vector with the names of the parameters to estimate.
+6. `petabODEProblem.θ_estNames` - This field is a vector containing the names of the parameters to be estimated.

-* **Note1** - The parameter vector θ is assumed to be on the PEtab specified parameter-scale.
-Thus, if parameter $i$ is on the log-scale so should also `θ[i]` be.
+* **Note1** - The parameter vector `θ` is assumed to be on the scale specified by the PEtab parameters file.
+For example, if parameter `i` is on the log scale, then `θ[i]` should also be on the log scale.
-* **Note2** - The `computeGradient!` and `computeHessian!` functions are in-place functions.
-Thus, their first argument is an already pre-allocated gradient and hessian, respectively (see below).
+* **Note2** - The `computeGradient!` and `computeHessian!` functions are in-place functions, meaning that their first argument is a pre-allocated gradient or Hessian, respectively (see below).

 ```julia
 # Parameters are log-scaled